How to use social media for small business

 In 2020, the global social penetration rate reached 49 percent, with East Asia and North America having the highest penetration rate at 71 and 69 percent respectively, followed by Northern Europe at 67 percent.
 (Statista)

-In other words, using social media for small businesses in the digital age is no longer optional, it is a must if you want a successful online business.
+In other words, using social media to promote businesses in the digital age is no longer optional, it is a must if you want a successful online presence.

-Social media provides great opportunities for small businesses to boost online presence, increase sales, grow brands and reach new customers.
+Social media provides great opportunities for marketers and business owners to boost online presence, increase sales, grow brands and reach new customers.
 Unless paying for sponsored ads, social media platforms give business owners a free and effective way to promote and advertise their products and services, and reach and connect with their target markets.

 If you want to gain the attention of potential customers and get exposure, traffic, and market insights, you have to include a strong social media strategy, in addition to traditional marketing and advertising.